 - have attained a passing grade in an IS or CS database course

 - have attained a passing grade in an IS or CS application development course

 - Have a basic understanding of UW-Eau Claire Web Development guidelines including accessibility.

-One year of active development in PHP or Ruby on Rails with database experience is strongly recommended in order to successfully develop an application for campus use.
+One year of active development in Ruby on Rails or another MVC framework with database experience is strongly recommended in order to successfully develop an application for campus use.
 While we can (and want) to help you be successful, we have limited resources available to teach you how to develop stable production applications.

 Requests for installation of third-party applications must be negotiated.
 The software in question must go through a selection process and must be qualified based on (at a minimum) the following criteria:

 - Must be tested and run acceptably in the server environment currently available

 - If an application has needs beyond our server environment, funding and staffing needs will be identified.
 The application will only be qualified if those needs can be met